yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 └── yazi.toml
 ```

-Each plugin is a directory with a hyphen-separated name, ending in `.yazi`, and containing at least the following files:
+Each plugin is a directory with a [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) name, ending in `.yazi`, and containing at least the following files:

 ```
 ~/.config/yazi/plugins/bar.yazi/